TYPO3-Documentation/TYPO3CMS-Reference-CoreApi/Documentation/ApiOverview/Backend/BackendModules/ModuleConfiguration/Index.rst

     ..  confval:: labels
         :name: backend-module-labels
-        :type: array of string or string
+        :type: array of strings or string

         An :php:`array` with the following keys: